jbawiec/cloudrunner/README.md

 Designed to allow users to run multiple concurrent tests in AWS environment.

-At this point it's very rough, mostly got-it-working with some handy abstractions.

 TODOs:
-* Need to break out AWS/virtual code into its own library.
-* Need to break out Threading class to its own library.
 * Need to add Azure support
 * Need to better abstract test code, and provide good examples.
-* Need a cleaner docker image creation, dummy .pem files, etc.

 BUGS:
 * After test run, console acccess is a bit off, something is messing with the shell.